jupyterhub/mybinder.org-deploy/docs/source/components/ingress.md

 ## Nginx Ingress

 We run on Google Cloud's Kubernetes Engine.
-Even thought GKE comes pre-installed with the [Google Cloud Load Balancer Ingress provider](https://github.com/kubernetes/ingress-gce), we decided to use nginx instead for the following reasons:
+Even though GKE comes pre-installed with the [Google Cloud Load Balancer Ingress provider](https://github.com/kubernetes/ingress-gce), we decided to use nginx instead for the following reasons: